 I'm familiar with how ADHD shows up in this kind of work and factor that in.
 It's worth noting that this work requires real engagement between sessions, and the clients who get the most from it tend to be curious about themselves and committed to the process.

-This is different because the goal isn't management.
-It's resolution.
-The clients who do this work don't need to keep doing this work.
-They become the person for whom eating well, feeling good in their body, and trusting themselves around food is just how they live.
+Clients walk away with tools, awareness, and a relationship with their body that deepens with practice.
+Over time, they become the person for whom eating well, feeling good in their body, and trusting themselves around food is just how they live.

 The headspace you've been spending on food and your body gets to become something else.
 That part is genuinely priceless.